Humsafar (novel): Plot summary

 In the meantime, Ashar's friends notice he is extremely distracted at work and at home his mother confronts him that he needs to stop living in the past and he needs to get over Khirad and all the hurt and pain she hurled at him.
 The next day Ashar goes to the hospital to visit a friend who had a heart attack.
 While walking towards the door, a toy falls at his feet and a little girl walks to get her toy.
 When Ashar picks up and hands the toy to her, she puts her hands on her face and exclaims “app papa hain; app photo walay papa hain!”
 (You are my dad; You are my dad from the picture!).
 Ashar is extremely confused and turns to look at the mother of the child who is walking towards him who is none other than Khirad.
 Khirad takes Hareem away towards the cardiologist’s office.
 Ashar at that moment weighs in the purpose of Khirad's meeting with him.
 His anger and hate for Khirad grows even stronger because she kept his child away from him.
 He was unaware that she was pregnant and had a daughter.

 At that moment Ashar decides that he is going to take his daughter with him so Hareem can live with him in a better place, although he can't separate her from her mother as she is too young and extremely sick.
 He will also provide her with the best treatment possible.
 Ashar and Khirad tolerate each other for their daughter's sake and start living together in a separate apartment that Ashar rented out for Hareem.

 The rest of the story continues to reveal what occurred between Ashar and Khirad, the misunderstandings which lead them to be separated, the intensity of the relationship that they have with Hareem and if they can ever resolve their differences and understand each other better.

 Themes

 Ishtiaq states that when she first began to work on the novel, she "wanted to understand if the idea of love is complete without trust."

+Adaptions

+The novel was adapted into the 2011-2012 drama serial Humsafar, produced by Momina Duraid, directed by Sarmad Sultan Khoosat and aired on Hum TV.
+It stars Mahira Khan, Fawad Khan and Naveen Waqar in lead roles.